beaker-project/beaker-infrastructure/README.md

 This repository contains Ansible rules to manage the Beaker infrastructure.

-You need Ansible >=2.3 to be able to handle the (new) YAML-based 'hosts' file format.
+You need `Ansible >=2.3` to be able to handle the (new) YAML-based 'hosts' file format.

+However, we strongly recommend using `Ansible >= 2.7.5`.
+You can install all necessary requirements via command `pip install -r requirements.txt`.

 ## Admin-specific Production Settings